-Repairing a Spiritual 'Boundary
+Repairing a Spiritual Boundary

 The healing of a spiritual boundary takes time and patience.
-There is an old saying in Alcoholics Anonymous that spirituality is the first thing to go and the last to return.
+There is an old saying in working recovery that spirituality is the first thing to go and the last to return.
 As codependents with damaged boundaries, we live in confusion, often not separating our physical, mental, or emotional reality from others.
 As we emerge from the confusion and pain caused by damaged boundaries, we begin to reach a clarity that invites us to consider our spiritual lives.
 We must first realize our sep-arateness in order to feel a sense of oneness or spiritual union.
 Eventually our ideas about God must be our own.

 As we repair damaged boundaries, we begin to take the risk of establishing close, healthy relationships.
 When we are able to form deep connections with others, we begin to see a part of ourselves that is spiritual.
 As our beauty is reflected back to us, we begin to consider that we are indeed magnificent, that we are unique expressions of God.
+If you are not getting positive feedback regarding your progress either you are with overly abusive people or you are deceiving yourself into thinking you are progressing.
+This is when we have talked the talk and not walked the walk.
+Often we try to enmesh our loved ones in our progress thinking if they change, we don't have to work so hard.
+This is not working our program.
+Each person must work their own.
+As we change our loved ones will continue to change on their own.
+It is not our responsibility to get them to change with us.
+We think we want this, which is due to our insecurity.

 By repairing damaged boundaries, we discover who we are.
 The process of knowing our reality from the reality of others requires us to look inward, where we may find our true spiritual identity.
 Codependency implies that we are alienated from our feelings, beliefs, and behaviors.
 As we reclaim our thoughts and emotions, we truly come home to ourselves.
-There, we gradually develop our ideas of a Higher Power that are not dependent on other people's beliefs.
-This is important if we are to leave behind destructive notions of a violent, punishing God.
+There, we gradually develop our ideas of a Higher Power that are not dependent on other people's beliefs, both in the past and present.
+This is important if we are to leave behind destructive notions of a violent, punishing God or a belief that is not specifically our own from our personal experience of Higher Power.

 Treating ourselves with gentleness and firmness through this process is crucial.
 As our spirituality returns or is established for the first time, we see the emergence of childlike qualities that were buried deep in us.
 Spontaneity, flexibility, humor, joy, play, laughter, and risk-taking let us believe the idea of a loving, accepting, and forgiving God.
+Enjoy these childlike qualities but be firm to not stay there and shirk adult responsibilities.
+This shirking comes in the form of manipulation, victiming (acting helpless in some way), etc.